ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 **APPROXIMATE READING TIME: 10 MINUTES**

->**Tip** Before getting started, you recommend to read about [training an engine](training-an-engine.md) and [engine developer's toolkit](deploy-to-veritone).
+>**Tip** Before getting started, you recommend you read about [training an engine](training-an-engine.md) and [engine developer's toolkit](deploy-to-veritone).

 ## Authentication and Authorization Tokens <!-- {docsify-ignore} -->

 Veritone uses OAuth 2.0 protocol to authenticate, provide single sign-on, and generate tokens for use with APIs.
-It works by delegating user authentication to Veritone and then authorizing your application to obtain specific user account data while keeping usernames, passwords, and other information private.
+Veritone lets you authenticate using tokens, authorize your application, and provide specific user account data while keeping usernames, passwords, and other information private.

 ## Expected Result <!-- {docsify-ignore} -->

 By the end of this tutorial, you would have learnt how to generate various types of tokens in Veritone.
-You will also learn how to troubleshoot common issues with tokens.
+You will understand what are [user tokens](#user-tokens), [API keys](#api-keys), and [Engine tokens](#engine-keys).
+You will also learn how to [troubleshoot common issues with tokens](#troubleshooting-tokens).

-## Tokens in Veritone <!-- {docsify-ignore} -->
+## Using Tokens in Veritone <!-- {docsify-ignore} -->

-First, as noted on the main [authentication page](/apis/authentication), the Veritone API accepts authentication in the standard form of a bearer token in the HTTP `Authorization` header:
+All Veritone APIs accept authentication in the standard form of bearer token as a part of the HTTP `Authorization` header - similar to the [authentication API](/apis/authentication):

 ```bash
 curl https://api.veritone.com/v3/graphql -H 'Authorization: Bearer <token goes here> ' -H 'Content-Type: application/json' -d '{"query" : "query { me { id }}"}'
 ```

 This is the _only_ authentication method accepted by the API.
-Interactive user interfaces acquire and submit this token on behalf of the user.

-A token is always an opaque string of letters, numbers, and the characters `-` and `:`.

-The token serves to 1) identify the client to the Veritone platform and

-2) describe the rights and privileges the client has over resources.
+All user interfaces that interact with Veritone will have to use tokens to provide authentication for users.
+A token is a hash string consisting of letters, numbers, and the characters `-` and `:`.
+It both identifies a client on the Veritone platform and provides the rights and privileges the client has over resources.

-There are several types of tokens that a client developer may come across, depending on whether they are developing an engine, developing an application, or doing ad-hoc testing.
+There are multiple types of tokens that a client may use depending on the wheather the client is developing an engine, developing an application, or performing ad-hoc testing:

+- [User Tokens](#user-tokens): Session-based tokens that expire when the session ends.
+- [API Keys](#api-keys): Persistent tokens that are used for long-running services.
+- [Engine Tokens](#engine-tokens): Single-task tokens that come with a built-in set of rights.

 ### User Tokens

-A user, or session-based token, is scoped to an individual user within an organization.
-User tokens are not persistent; they expire.

-User tokens should be used within any interactive, end-user application, whether it be web-based, mobile, or otherwise.
-The user must have an account on the Veritone platform within the target environment (for example, [http://https://www.veritone.com/login/#/]).
-A user account is created within an organization by organization administrators or Veritone staff.
+A user token, also called a session-based token, is generated for an individual user within an organization.
+They are not persistent and expire when the session expires.
+You must use user tokens for all end-user applications - web-based, mobile, or otherwise.
+To generate a user token, the user must have an account on the Veritone platform for the target environment, such as http://https://www.veritone.com/login/#/.
+All user accounts are created within an organization by organization administrators or by Veritone.

-Each user is granted certain privileges, or roles, within the organization.
-Each role carries with it certain functional rights enforced within the API.
-For example, a user with the "Developer Editor" role within the "Developer" platform application has rights required to list, create, and update the organization's engines with `engines(...)`, `createEngine(...)`, `updateEngine(...)`, and other related queries and mutation.
+Each user is granted privileges or roles within an organization, and each role includes certain functional rights that are enforced in the API.
+For example, a user will "Developer Editor" role in the "Developer" platform application has the rights required to list, create, and update the organization's engines.
+This would mean that the user has access to the methods `engines(...)`, `createEngine(...)`, `updateEngine(...)`, and other related queries and mutation.

-To provision a user account or modify roles, contact your organization administrator or Veritone support.
-The organization administrator can manage users with the main Veritone administration interface.

-The roles that are available to assign to users depend on the applications and features that are provisioned for the organization.
-For example, and organization must be entitled to use the Veritone Developer Application (VDA) in order for any of its users to have the "Developer" roles.
+The organization administrator or Veritone support can provision accounts and modify roles.
+An organization administrator uses the main Veritone administration interface to manage users.
+Administrators can assign roles to users based on the applications and features that are provisioned for the organization.
+For example, you organization must have access to Veritone Developer Application (VDA) in order for any of its users to have the "Developer" roles.

-If you are _using_ an interactive user application, the application will authenticate you, acquire a token, and send the token on your behalf.
-You might need to have certain roles on your account in order for the application's features to work, but you do not need to worry about tokens or authentication.

-If you are _developing_ an interactive user application, then the application code will need to authenticate the user to acquire the session token and then provide that token with every API request.

-The preferred method to authenticate in this case is _OAuth flow_, as described [here](/apis/authentication).
-OAuth is an industry standard and is secure and flexible with a rich set of tooling and infrastructure to support it.
+Interactive user applications must authenticate users, acquire a session token, and send the token back to the user.
+The application code will need to use the session token for each API request.
+In this case, you must use the *[OAuth flow](/apis/authentication)* method to authenticate.
+OAuth is an industry standard and is both secure and flexible.

-In certain situations a client application might not be able to use OAuth.
-Such clients can authenticate directly to the Veritone API using the
+When an application is unable to use OAuth, it must authenticate directly using the Veritone API's `userLogin` mutation as shown below:
-`userLogin` mutation.

 ```graphql
 mutation {